 Archive storage

-Archived data is stored in compressed format and organized by table and date range.
+Archived data is stored in Cloudflare R2 as gzip-compressed JSONL, organized by table and date range.
 The archive retains full-resolution data indefinitely, so no information is permanently lost when records leave the live database.

 If you need to query archived data at its original resolution — for example, to reconstruct a vessel’s exact track from several months ago — contact support to request a rehydration.